jaylandro/jaylandro/README.md

 ### hello friend

-- Experienced Software Engineer & Architect with a demonstrated history of delivering quality results on tight timelines.
+- Experienced architect & developer with a demonstrated history of delivering quality results on tight timelines.
-- Strong leader skilled in team building, development, project management, and org-wide collaboration.
+- Skilled in team building, sldc, project management, and org-wide collaboration.

 ```
                                                  *******